 In case of overdose, get medical help or contact a Poison Control Center right away at 1-800-222-1222.

-Tablet is enclosed in a blister seal.
-Do not use if the blister seal is broken.
+Do not use if the blister seal is opened.

 Active ingredient: levonorgestrel 1.5 mg

 Inactive ingredients : colloidal silicon dioxide, potato starch, magnesium stearate, talc, corn starch, lactose monohydrate

 If you are sexually active, you should see a healthcare provider for routine checkups.
 Your healthcare provider will talk to you about and, if necessary, test you for sexually trans mitted diseases, teach you about effective methods of routine birth control, and answer any other questions you may have.

 This monograph has been modified to include the generic and brand name in many instances.